Inside: A crave-able and share-able Country Apple Fritter Pull-Apart Bread that is just the thing for Fall!

 Apple Donut Bread Ingredients

-- 2 cans Grands-style flaky refrigerated biscuits
+- Grands-style flaky refrigerated biscuits (2 small cans or 1 large can)

 - 4 apples, diced